michael-pellegrini/technitium_docker/README.md

 ```

 ### Additional Information
 1.)
 Ports 53, 67 and 5380 can not be in use on the host/interface running the container.
 Docker will bind the container to the default interface using those ports.
-If second interface is available you can map this interface to the container by specifing the ip address in the port mapping like so  `-p 192.168.1.10:5380:5380`
+If an additional interface is available you can map this interface to the container by specifing the ip address in the port mapping like so  `-p 192.168.1.10:5380:5380`

 2.)
 The container will set the Default DNS server name as the container ID.
 This will have to be changed after updating the container image because changing the image creates a new container with a new ID.
 If not changed service will be broken.
 The solution is to change the old container ID to new container ID.